PhpGt/WebEngine/ReadMe.md

 <img align="right" src="https://raw.githubusercontent.com/BrightFlair/PHP.Gt/master/Logo.png" alt="PHP.Gt logo" />

-Welcome to PHP.Gt — a lightweight **PHP7** application development toolkit aimed at streamlining development and respecting web technologies.
+Welcome to the PHP.Gt webengine — a lightweight **PHP7** application development toolkit aimed at streamlining development and respecting web technologies.

 PHP frameworks offer many features, but often come with steep learning curves or imposing rules.
-The motivation behind PHP.Gt is the belief that what a framework can offer can be achieved by **eliminating code rather than adding more**.
+The motivation behind PHP.Gt webengine is the belief that what a framework can offer can be achieved by **eliminating code rather than adding more**.

 [Head over to the Github Wiki for documentation](https://github.com/g105b/PHP.Gt/wiki)